[Edited by Danette St. Onge on April 30, 2016.]

 Bruschetta is one of the simplest and quickest things in the world to make, yet it can be fantastically delicious if you use high-quality ingredients.

 There are many different varieties of bruschetta, though sometimes they might be called crostini or crostoni instead (crostini being small versions made from cross-sections of a baguette and crostoni being very large slices).

-But the most well-known version is simply grilled slices of bread, rubbed with raw garlic and topped with with chopped tomatoes, fresh basil and salt.
+But the most well-known version is simply grilled slices of bread, rubbed with raw garlic and topped with chopped tomatoes, fresh basil, and salt.

 The ideal is to grill the slices on a charcoal grill, so these would be a great starter for any summer cookout or barbecue.
 A rosato (rosé) or a lambrusco would be a great wine pairing with this summery treat.

 [Note that the correct way to pronounce it is: brew-SKEH-tah, rather than brew-SHEH-duh.]

 - high-quality extra-virgin olive oil (try to find a nice fruity one)